 Habana took the pennant again in 1882-1883 with a 5-1 record.
 Almendares posted the same record but Habana was declared the champion when Almendares withdrew from the league.
 The 1883-1884 season never got underway and Bellán did not play or manage during the 1884-1885 season.
 He returned for 1885-1886 to help Habana take their fifth consecutive title, with a 6-0 record.
 In the five seasons under captain Bellán, Habana posted a 21-6-1 record, counting the voided season, and four league championships.

 Bellán’s life after baseball seems to be a mystery.
 He apparently lost contact with his friends from the game and wasn’t mentioned by them in a newspaper article from 1911 as one of the living pioneers of the game in Cuba.
 Esteban Bellán died on August 8, 1932 in Havana at age 82.
-A statue was erected in his honor in Havana; it was spied by American ballplayers during a barnstorming tour in 1911.
+When some American ballplayers visited Havana during a barnstorming tour in 1911, they noticed a statue of a ballplayer which had been dedicated to Bellán.5

 Bellán’s passport application notes his height as 5’8”.
 The reference sites list 5’6”.